IdeaSpaceVR/aframe-360-degree-photosphere/README.md

-# a-frame 360-degree photosphere viewer
+# 360-Degree Photosphere Viewer with menu

 ![alt text](https://raw.githubusercontent.com/IdeaSpaceVR/aframe-360-degree-photosphere/master/images/aframe-360-degree-photosphere-viewer.png "aframe-360-degree-photosphere")

-A simple 360-degree photosphere example (incl. a photo menu) implemented in aframe.

-### Instructions:
+### Support:

-- Press SPACE bar on your keyboard for showing and hiding the photo menu.
-- Gaze at a photo and click your mouse button to select a photo from the menu.
+- Smartphone: Works best with Google Cardboard v2 (with button) on iPhone and Android devices using a standard Chrome web browser.
+- Desktop PC: Oculus Rift with Firefox Nightly web browser or Google Chrome web browser (special WebVR build).
+- Desktop PC: HTC Vive? (sorry, untested).

-### Example:
+### Live Example:

 - https://www.ideaspacevr.org/examples/aframe/aframe-360-degree-photosphere

-### Support:

-- Oculus Rift
-- Google Cardboard for iPhone and Android Phone (coming soon)
+### Instructions for Desktop PC (Oculus Rift / HTC Vive):

+- Press SPACE bar on your keyboard to access the photo menu.
+- Gaze at a photo and click your mouse button to select a photo.

+### Instructions for Smartphone (Google Cardboard v2):

+- Press the Cardboard button to access the photo menu.
+- Gaze at a photo and press the Cardboard button to select a photo.

 ### Credits:

 - https://aframe.io
 - Photo license: https://creativecommons.org/licenses/by/2.0/